matomatical/UoM-WAM-Spam/README.md

 [WeChat](https://wechat.com) message.

 You'll need to acquire a WeChat account and a ServerChan API key.
-Set up your account and then enter your API key into the script at runtime, or hard-code it into `notify/by_wechat.py`.
+Set up your account and then configure the script with your API key (you can hard-code it into `wamspam.py`, or add code to read it from a file or environment variable or standard input, for example).
 Remember to keep your secrets safe!